 Warning!
 Configuration section names, configuration option names, and predefined option values are case-sensitive.
-Type them in the Configuration Manager interface exactly as they are documented in this chapter.
+Type them in Configuration Manager exactly as they are documented in this chapter.

 Mandatory Options

 You do not have to configure any common options to start Server applications.